 When the client of a personal injury lawyer in MN files for bankruptcy, it definitely complicates the claim, but it does not necessarily stop or ruin the claim.
 You just need to plan appropriately.
 Tell your MN accident injury attorney as soon as possible that about the situation, so we can get a bankruptcy attorney involved and help you make the right decisions for your case.

 Pam Rochlin and David Rochlin are experienced personal injury lawyers in MN with more than 25 years’ experience successfully handling hundreds of injury cases.
 Pam Rochlin is a former partner at Meshbesher and Spence, offering small firm attention and personal service.
 The primary focus of our best MN injury lawyers is to make sure you receive fair and complete compensation after you have been injured in an accident.
+We also want to make sure you get to keep as much of that compensation at possible.
 We have offices where you can meet a personal injury lawyer in Minneapolis MN, St. Louis Park and Woodbury.
 Our attorneys also meet our personal injury clients at their homes in St. Paul MN, Chanhassen, Chaska, Maple Grove, Apple Valley, White Bear Lake, Brooklyn Park, and other cities throughout Minnesota.
 Call us for a free consultation.